ondrolexa/apsg/README.md

     pip install apsg

-To include jupyterlab and pyqt6 in installation, use `extra` option:
+To include jupyterlab in installation, use `lab` extra:

-    pip install apsg[extra]
+    pip install apsg[lab]

 Or install **master** with: